plark-inc/render/README.md

 # Plark Deployment 🚀

-This repository contains everything you need to host Plark.
-Easily deploy and manage your own Plark instance on Render.com
+This repository contains the configuration for deploying **Plark** to [Render.com](https://render.com).

+If you’d like to self-host Plark on a VPS, please check our [Plark Installation Guide](https://plark.com/get-started).

 ## 🔗 Links
 🌍 [Plark Website](https://plark.com)